TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-14-Working-at-the-command-line-with-Bash.markdown

 Text can be assigned to variables and used later in Bash.
 For example:

 {% highlight bash %}
-ubuntu@ip-172-31-60-130:~/text_files$ greeting="Hello!"
+ubuntu@ip-172-31-60-130:~/text_files$ greeting="Hello"
 ubuntu@ip-172-31-60-130:~/text_files$ echo $greeting
-Hello!
+Hello
 ubuntu@ip-172-31-60-130:~/text_files$ echo greeting
 greeting
 {% endhighlight %}

-In this example, we assigned the text `"Hello!"` to the variable `greeting`.
+In this example, we assigned the text `"Hello"` to the variable `greeting`.
 Notice that to use the variable later with `echo`, we had to use the `$` character.
 You can use variables in combination with other input too:

 {% highlight bash %}
-ubuntu@ip-172-31-60-130:~/text_files$ echo $greeting World!
+ubuntu@ip-172-31-60-130:~/text_files$ echo $greeting world!
-Hello!
-World!
+Hello world!
 {% endhighlight %}

 However, whitespace matters when referencing variables:

 {% highlight bash %}
 ubuntu@ip-172-31-60-130:~/text_files$ echo $greeting How are you?
-Hello!
-How are you?
+Hello How are you?
 ubuntu@ip-172-31-60-130:~/text_files$ echo $greetingHow are you? are you?
 {% endhighlight %}